dlwicksell/nodem/README.md

 [Caché][].

-All of Nodem's APIs support synchronous operation and accept arguments passed via a single JavaScript object, containing specific per-API properties, usually 'global' or 'local', and 'subscripts' or 'arguments'.
-The APIs that currently support both synchronous and asynchronous operation, as well as accepting arguments passed by-position, are: 'data', 'get', 'set', 'kill', 'order', 'previous', 'nextNode', 'previousNode', 'increment', 'lock', 'unlock', 'function', and 'procedure'.
+All of Nodem's APIs support synchronous operation and accept arguments passed via a single JavaScript object (except for help, which takes no arguments or an argument string, and version, which takes no arguments), containing specific per-API properties, usually 'global' or 'local', and 'subscripts' or 'arguments'.
+The APIs that currently support both synchronous and asynchronous operation, as well as accepting arguments passed by-position, are: 'version', 'data', 'get', 'set', 'kill', 'order', 'previous', 'nextNode', 'previousNode', 'increment', 'lock', 'unlock', 'function', and 'procedure'.
 In order to use the asynchronous versions of those APIs, you must pass a JavaScript function, taking two arguments - conventionally 'error' and 'result' - as the last argument to the API.
 When passing arguments to those APIs by-position, the first argument would be the global, local, or intrinsic special variable (only supported in the 'get' and 'set' APIs) string, and the next set of arguments would be each subscript (or function/procedure argument), separated as a different argument.
 In order to specify an intrinsic special variable (in the 'get' or 'set' API) when passing arguments inside of a JavaScript object, use the 'local' property, and preface the name with a '$'.
 For the 'set' API, the last non-function argument would be treated as the data to set into the node.
-Asynchronous support for the rest of the API ('version', 'merge', 'globalDirectory', and 'localDirectory') is coming soon.
+Asynchronous support for the rest of the API ('open', 'close', 'configure', 'merge', 'globalDirectory', and 'localDirectory') is coming soon.

 Nodem uses the YottaDB and GT.M C Call-in interface.
 YottaDB has released a faster, low-level database access API, with version r1.20, called the SimpleAPI.